lucasnewman/f5-tts-mlx/f5_tts_mlx/README.md

 `--output`

-string, default: "output.wav"
+string, default: None

 Specify the output path where the generated audio will be saved.
-If not specified, the script will save the output to a default location.
+If not specified, audio will play as it's generated.

 `--cfg`